sonocircuit/nb_mxsynths/README.md

-# nb_mxsamples
+# nb_mxsynths
-mx samples as an nb voice
+mx synths as an nb voice